macroscopicentric/personal_site/README.md

 - delete `config.rb`
 - add `.eleventyignore` to ignore this readme
 - replace my `jekyll-feed` RSS plugin with eleventy's [`rss`](https://www.11ty.dev/docs/plugins/rss/) plugin
+- add _posts.json and a permalink to the about page
-- delete a bunch of js and sass
+- delete a bunch of js and sass install eleventy's syntax highlighting plugin and update my code blocks